How to Get a Free Google Fax Number

 - eFax is one of the top rated fax services in the World.
 As a matter of fact, this company has presence (and numbers) available in more than 40 countries, making it the biggest fax company right now.
 You can create your account very quickly and pick between local and toll-free numbers available in your area.

 - MyFax.
 Their plans pack a lot of punch for a good price.
-Although this company is “younger” than the two listed above, it has quickly landed among the top Gmail fax services thanks to its integration and reliability.
+Although this company is “younger” than the two listed above, it has quickly landed among the top Internet fax services thanks to its integration and reliability.
 It may lack some advanced features but if you want to only take care of basic faxing this service is perfect for you.

-How a Google Fax Number Works
+How Your Google Fax Number Works

 When someone wants to send a fax with a computer or machine they will use your virtual number, which is just as any common fax number out there.
 This number will get the TIFF image transmitted by the fax machine and will send it to powerful fax servers which are able to convert the image into a digital file (usually a PDF) and forward it to your Gmail inbox.
 This is a fully automated process, you don’t have to intervene at no point, the only thing you do is check your inbox for new fax messages as if they were new emails.
-Learn more about how to receive faxes on a Gmail inbox.

 Most major fax companies on the Web offer numbers covering major cities across the USA, but you can also find good services such as MyFax and RingCentral, which offer numbers in Canada or UK; and if that doesn’t cover your area you can try eFax which offers number in more than 40 countries around the Globe.
 The trick is to research a bit and see what’s better for your specific case.

 Which type of number to choose is entirely up to you, some companies prefer to have toll-free numbers to deal with customers, but the choice varies from case to case and it’s something you’ll want to evaluate.
-In any case a Google fax number is a powerful tool that will add speed to your communications and will help you save money.

-When selecting a fax number, you’ll find that there are different alternatives at your disposition.
+When selecting a number, you’ll find that there are different alternatives at your disposition.
 The one that’s best for you will be chosen depending on your needs or the needs of your company, taking into account factors such as ease of use, convenience, and availability.
 In this guide, we will take a look at your options so you can make the smartest decision.